raku-community-modules/Trait-IO/README.md

 # DESCRIPTION

-Useful traits for working with Perl 6 IO.
+Useful traits for working with Raku IO.

 # EXPORTS